TextLinks communicate actions and linked resources to users.

 Text links communicate actions and highlight linked resources to users.

-TextLink with icon (icon)
+TextLink with icon (icon

 Content recommendations

-• If a TextLink is used to navigate to a new page, clearly communicate what the user will see when they click on the link.
-For example, “View teams documentation” vs “Learn about teams”
+is used to navigate to a new page, clearly communicate what the user will see when they click on the link.
+For example, “View teams documentation” vs “Learn about teams” - Use clear and succinct copy

-• If a TextLink is at the end of a sentence, don’t add period after the TextLink
+is at the end of a sentence, don’t add period after the TextLink

 Accessibility